neopass/neopass/README.md

 ## Under development

 This package is currently under development and the interface is unstable.
-While the package remains at `0.x.y`, the minor version will be updated when known breaking changes occur.
+While the package remains at version `0.x.y`, the minor version will be updated when known breaking changes occur.

 _Currently geared toward English passwords and passphrases._